ASFHyP3/hyp3-docs/docs/guides/rtc_product_guide.md

 ### Amplitude Scale

-Amplitude scale is the square root of the power scale values.
-This brightens the darker pixels and darkens the brighter pixels, narrowing the dynamic range of the image.
+Values in the amplitude scale are the square root of the power scale values.
+This brightens the darker pixels (values <1) and darkens the brighter pixels (values >1), narrowing the dynamic range of the image.

 In many cases, amplitude scale presents a pleasing grayscale display of RTC images.
 Amplitude scale works well for calculating log difference ratios, as described in the [Change Detection Using RTC Data](#change-detection-using-rtc-data "Jump to Change Detection Using RTC Data section in document") use case example.

 ### Decibel (dB) Scale